chakeson/Reading-order/backend/README.md

 - findOneAndUpdate all must check if something was actually returned like else if (book)

-- Add login with Twitter or Facebook.
+- Add login with Apple.

 - Consider storing 10 last IP address from user.